kenedyolisi/kenedyolisi/readme.md

 -->

 - 💬 You can ask me about Frontend Development and I'll be glad to help whenever I can.
-- 👯 I am looking to collaborate on:
+- 👯 I am looking to collaborate on the following projects:
     - HTML
     - CSS(SCSS)
     - Bootstrap